gautam-chitti/MediVision-AI/README.md

 ---

 ## 👤 Author Contact
-Built by Gauta (and contributors).
+Built by Gautam (and contributors).
 For questions, file an issue or reach out at yourname@email.com